 I understand that in the event of fire, earthquake, flooding, and/or any other extreme geological, Meteorological or environmental event that makes the event and/or specific races unsafe or inaccessible, the event/race may be altered, postponed or cancelled without refund.

-I understand that withdrawals prior to December 20th will be refunded minus a $25 administration fee (at the organiser’s discretion), but that there are strictly no refunds after December 20th.
-Entries may however be transferred to the following year as long as the race director is notified prior to the Friday of the race weekend.
+I understand that there are strictly no refunds.
+Entries may however be transferred to the following year as long as the race director is notified by email prior to the Friday of the race weekend.

 I authorise my name, voice, picture and information on this entry form to be used without payment to me in any broadcast, telecast, promotion, advertising, or any other way pursuant to the Privacy Act 1993.